emmett-framework/emmett/docs/routing.md

 ```

 ### Other parameters

-weppy provides the *Handler* class to perform operations during requests.
-The
-`handlers` and `helpers` parameters of `route()` allows you to bind them on the
+weppy provides the *Pipe* class to perform operations during requests.
+The `pipeline` and `injectors` parameters of `route()` allows you to bind them on the exposed function.
-exposed function.

 Similar to the `methods` parameter, `schemes` allows you to tell weppy
 on which HTTP schemes the function should answer.
 By default, both *HTTP* and